jasonyueyang/mac-dev-setup/README.md

 > :bulb: If you're not familiar with shell commands, it's well worth brushing up on your [CLI commands](http://lifehacker.com/5633909/who-needs-a-mouse-learn-to-use-the-command-line-for-almost-anything ).

 ## Automation
-To save time, and to create a consistent dev environment, it is benefitial to automate the setup.
+To save time, and to create a consistent dev environment, it is beneficial to automate the setup.

 You can take a look at the [.setup](https://github.com/jasonyueyang/mac-dev-setup/blob/master/.setup) script as a reference.
 Make sure you understand what it does and customize it to tailor for your needs.